oh-haiku/oh-haiku/doc/RAD.md

   3. Click the Check button

 - Result state:
-The user should told that the Haiku is valid
+The user should told that the Haiku is valid and  the lotus-flowers on each row turns green.

 - Related requirements:
 F1.3